LlewBach/aj-builder/README.md

 ![capture-4.png](assets/captures/capture-4.PNG)

-I realised that dealing with the awkward range at the lg breakpoint would be easy if I changed the sub-column stacking from stacked to inline at the xl breakpoint instead, only 3 changes.
+I realised that dealing with the awkward range at the lg breakpoint would be easy if I changed the sub-column stacking from stacked to inline at the xl breakpoint instead of lg, only 3 changes.

 I wanted to give the navbar and footer a dark theme so I could better see their outlines.
 I had to check the bootstrap docs to see that I needed a data-bs-theme attribute to apply this to the navbar.